codebuddies/cb-connect/README.md

 ### Contributors
 Feel free to file new issues.

-Please submit pull requests against the `wip-mvp` branch.
+Please submit pull requests against the `staging` branch.